zackautocracy/BookJar/README.md

 ### Tree:
 - `index.html` an HTML file with the HandleBars template used in a script tag with `type="text/x-handlebars-template"`
-- `CSS directory` contains all the stylesheet used by the app.
+- `CSS directory` contains all the stylesheets used by the app.
-- `JS directory` contains modules of helpe functions that are imported in `main.js` that contains the logic of the app.
+- `JS directory` contains modules of helper functions that are imported in `main.js` that contains the logic of the app.
-- `Data directory` the storage house of the app it has the `books.xml` file (contains books) , `books.xsd` (contains the schema), `xml2books.JSON.xsl` (contains the stylesheet) and `books.json` (contains the output target in JSON format) tailored specifically for API usage.
+- `Data directory` the warehouse of the app it has the `books.xml` file (contains books) , `books.xsd` (contains the schema), `xml2books.JSON.xsl` (contains the stylesheet) and `books.json` (contains the output target in JSON format) tailored specifically for API usage.
-- `Img directory contains images that represents book covers.
+- `Img directory` contains images that represent book covers.

 ### Steps:

 #### 1 - Add a new Book to `books.xml`:
-All books are contained in a single `<books>` node rather than storing each book file individually which is not a scalable approach
+All books are contained in a single `<books>` root node rather than storing each book file individually.An Approach that doesn't scale much.

 ![screenshot](https://i.imgur.com/ws5ZDte.png)

-#### 2 - Validate the updated file (books.xml) with XML schemas
+#### 2 - Validate the updated file (books.xml) with XML schema
-A document that respects xml syntax is called a well formed xml document, Although the syntax is less flexible than HTML it's still exposed to data corruption resulted from the loss data integrity.
-That's why we need to we need to define a set of rules that are more explicit about what XML file structure is valid for our usage.
+A document that respects xml syntax is called a well formed xml document, Although the syntax is less flexible than HTML it's still exposed to data corruption resulted from the loss of data integrity.
+That's why we need to define a set of rules that are more explicit about what XML file structure is valid for our usage.
 Hence the name of a valid XML document.

 Use the official [W3C validator](http://www.utilities-online.info/xsdvalidation/).